scottyeager/mycelium-smokeping/README.md

 ### Build and Run

 I do recommend using a volume for data.
-You will also need to run the container as privileged to be able to create the TUN device for Mycelium.
-The full process might look like this:
+You will need to run the container with some elevated privileges to be able to create the TUN device for Mycelium.
+It's also necessary to ensure IPv6 is enabled since it's disabled by default in Docker.
+This should do the trick:

 ```
 $EDITOR config/Targets.body
 docker buildx build mycelium-smoketest .
-docker run --privileged -v smokeping-data:/data -p 8112:80 mycelium-smoketest
+docker run --sysctl net.ipv6.conf.all.disable_ipv6=0 --privileged -v smokeping-data:/data -p 8112:80 mycelium-smoketest
 ```

 Now the web iterface will be available at `localhost:8112`.